CM-IV/2025_website/src/content/blog/my-custom-stm32-pcb.md

 ### Pinout Design

 The pinout includes connections for SWD, UART, I²C, and GPIO.
 Each pin is labeled clearly in the schematic to simplify PCB layout and firmware development.
 I moved the USART pinouts from their original spot near the USB pin to where they are in the image near the BOOT0 pin.
+The two pins for the USB differential pair are pinned out to PA11 and PA13, with the SWD pins are at PA13 and PA14.
 Proper pinout design by using STM32CubeIDE ensures compatibility with debugging tools and external peripherals, not to mention an easier time with making the schematic with peripheral pin-outs in the first place.

 ![Pinout](https://i.postimg.cc/Y26TtY65/pinout.png)